Andy-Bartkiv/react-tutorial/README.md

 - Add a toggle button that lets you sort the moves in either ascending or descending order.
 - When someone wins, highlight the three squares that caused the win.
 - When no one wins, display a message about the result being a draw.
+- Refactor code substituting class components with functional components only.